richa18s/data_engineering_projects/capstone_project/airflow_docker/README.md

 ## Purpose
 The purpose of this project is to create a dataset to ease query for jobs.
 For that we don't need normalized schema, instead star schema is created because of it's scalability in terms of reading and querying.
+This star schema can be further modified to create more summarized data such as OLAP cubes for BI and analytics.

 ## Scope
 The scope of this project is to analyze the raw data for immigration, airlines, states provided/gathered from the sources mentioned below.
 Transform and clean the data to load into a schema in s3.